Fall Sports State Tournament Schedules and Results

 Tuesday, Oct.
 12

-Match 3 — No. 1 Champaign St. Thomas More vs. No. 6 Oakwood/Salt Fork, (tied 0-0, suspended because of darkness)
+Match 3 — No. 1 Champaign St. Thomas More vs. No. 6 Oakwood/Salt Fork, (suspended because of darkness)

 Wednesday, Oct.
 13